 - having the systems in place to identify children with SEND as early as possible. - making use of good practice in planning for, teaching and assessing children with SEND. - regularly reviewing of the child's progress against targets set. - providing additional or alternative intervention if progress is not adequate. - receiving appropriate funding from the LA to support the child's needs at EHC Plan level. - considering the wishes of the child at an appropriate level. - having a positive and effective partnership with parents. - encouraging a multi-disciplinary approach whenever possible. - Termly review of the Provision Map and Pupil Progress Meetings attended by a member of the Inclusion team.

 Review of Policy

-This policy will be reviewed in November 2023.
+This policy will be reviewed in May 2025.

-Solihull's Local Offer for Special Educational Needs:
+Solihull's Local Offer for Special Educational Needs: Solihull's Local Offer can be accessed through the link below: